Andbli/Hovedprosjekt-V1/README.md

 10: Button 4

-Note: Combine 2 and 2 buttons and use resistors and a analog read to save pins!
+Note: Combine 2 and 2 buttons and use resistors and a analog read to save pins, if needed!

 ## General Keys